jibinjacob09/TemperatureLogger/README.md

 1. Run the templogger_python image as a container.

-    i. set `$sensors_data` with the location of the folder that contains all sensors output data.
+    1. set `$sensors_data` with the location of the folder that contains all sensors output data.
-    In Raspberry Pi it is  `/sys/devices/w1_bus_master1/`, we will be attaching this file as a volume
+    In Raspberry Pi it is  `/sys/devices/w1_bus_master1/`, we will be attaching this folder as a volume so the container has access to all the sensors information

-    i. attach the folder with the python files as a volume (assuming its $PWD for the command below), this will allow for easy debugging since you can change the code without having to rebuild the image
+    1. attach the folder with the python files as a volume (assuming its $PWD in the command below), this will allow for easy debugging since you can change the code without having to rebuild the image

     ```docker run -d -v $PWD:/firefly/ -v $sensors_data:/w1_bus_master1 --restart=always templogger_python```